Šakotis: History

 It can be decorated with chocolate and flower ornaments, but it is often served plain. Šakotis is one of the most important desserts in Lithuanian celebrations, especially at weddings or other special occasions such as Easter or Christmas.
 It was the sweet chosen to represent Lithuania in the Café Europe initiative of the Austrian presidency of the European Union, on Europe Day 2006.

 In May 2015, in Druskininkai, Lithuania, the record of the biggest šakotis was broken with 372 cm height and 85.8 kg weight.

-In 2006, Masurian sękacz was included in the list of traditional products of the Warmian-Masurian Voivodeship in Poland.
+In 2006, Masurian sękacz was included in the list of traditional products of the Warmian–Masurian Voivodeship in Poland.

-In 2019, the bankucha recipe from Porazava was included in the official list of historical and cultural heritage of Belarus.
-In north-western Belarus, bankucha is known as a wedding cake made of 60 egg yolks.
+In 2019, the bankukha recipe from Porazava was included in the official list of the historical and cultural heritage of Belarus.
+In north-western Belarus, bankukha is known as a wedding cake made of 60 egg yolks.